FarmRadioHangar/fessbox/README.md

 ### Backend

+The FessBox server runs on low-cost Linux compatible hardware

 #### Asterisk

 > Asterisk is a framework for building multi-protocol, real-time communications applications and solutions.
 Asterisk is to realtime voice and video applications as what Apache is to web applications: the underlying platform.